-- (1) Page numbers: Numbers will appear on all pages in your paper except the title page and signature pages.
+- Page numbers: Numbers will appear on all pages in your paper except the title page and signature pages.
 Use one number per page; do not use 24a, etc. Page numbers should be consistently centered at least 3/4" from the bottom paper edge on all pages. - (2) Preliminary pages (front matter): The title and approval pages count as page numbers i, ii, and--in dissertations--iii, although these numbers do not appear on the pages.
 Lowercase Roman numerals first appear on the page that follows the last approval page--usually the acknowledgments page, but occasionally an epigraph page or the table of contents.
 This will be page iii of your thesis, or page iv of your dissertation.
 These Roman numerals continue consecutively through the preliminary pages, ending with the abstract, the final preliminary page(s).
-Preliminary pages with major headings or section titles--acknowledgements, table of contents, list of tables, and so on--will have a 2" top margin, with the page number centered at least 3/4" from the bottom edge of the page.
-On non-heading pages, center the Roman numerals at least 3/4" from the bottom edge of the page also. - (3) Text pages and back matter: Page numbering in Arabic numerals begins with 1, the first page of the text Chapter 1 or the Introduction), and continues sequentially to the end of the paper. - (4) In the body of the text, page numbers also appear centered and placed 3/4" from the bottom of the page.
+Preliminary pages with major headings or section titles--acknowledgements, table of contents, list of tables, and so on--will have a 2" top margin, with the page number centered at least 3/4" from the bottom edge of the page also. - (3) Text pages and back matter: Page numbering in Arabic numerals begins with 1, the first page of the text Chapter 1 or the Introduction), and continues sequentially to the end of the paper. - (4) In the body of the text, page numbers also appear centered and placed 3/4" from the bottom of the page.